Need to know more about residential landlord insurance?

 Not sure what types of landlord insurance there are, or just want a bit more information before you get a quote?
 Find out more on the guide.Find out more

 Your buildings covered for up to £1,000,000, including cover for fixtures and fittings, against a range of perils including fire, theft and flood.

 The items that you supply for your tenants from £5,000 up to £60,000, such as white goods and furniture, including occupiers’ liability up to £2 million.

 Malicious damage caused by your tenants and guests is included as standard up to £25,000

 Compensation for loss of income as a result of an insured event

 Up to £5,000,000 cover for property owner’s liability included as standard

-The cost of replacing keys and locks to an external door of your property following the theft of tenant’s keys
+The cost of replacing keys and locks to an external door of your property following loss or theft of tenant’s keys

-Trace and access to leaking water from any fixed water or heating installation up to £5,000
+Cover to find the source of leaking water from any fixed water or heating installation up to £7,500

 Accidental damage to underground drains, pipes, cables and tanks providing services to or from your property for which you are legally responsible